Charles94jp/NameSilo-DDNS/readme.md

-**Advanced use of Linux:**
+**Advanced use of Linux and Mac:**

+The DDNS file is a powerful script that starts the ddns.py program in the background, detects if the program is running in the background, and kills the program.

-First edit the DDNS file, change the 8th line to the path of NameSilo-DDNS project, change the 17th line to the path of python 3 executable file
+Edit the DDNS file before use, modify the 8th line to be the **absolute path** of the NameSilo-DDNS project, and modify the 17th line to be the path of the python 3 executable file.
+This is done so that the project path can be found when using softlinks or setup programs that start up with the system.

+Usage of `DDNS` script:

 ```
 chmod +x DDNS